mayconfmelo/transl/manual.typ

 In the code above, the files `path/pt.ftl` and `path/es.ftl` will be added to the standard translation database.
-Because of some Typst limitations on `#read`, it is required to wrap it inside an `#eval` command for now; alternatively, passing `"file!"` followed by tye Fluent code itself (as string) gets rid of the
+Because of some Typst limitations on `#read`, it is required to wrap it inside an `#eval` command for now; alternatively, passing `"file!"` followed by the Fluent code itself (as string) gets rid of the
 evaluation:

 ```typ